-The Minnesota Department of Agriculture (MDA) is stepping up efforts to help Minnesota farmers and households to safely dispose of unwanted and unusable pesticides through the Waste Pesticide Collection Program.
-The program provides an environmentally sound option to dispose of unusable and unwanted pesticides.
+The Minnesota Department of Agriculture (MDA) has partnered with counties to provide a means to safely dispose of unwanted and unusable pesticides through the Waste Pesticide Collection Program.

 Pesticides become unusable when: